metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_pooler_v1_manifest.md

 Optional:

 - `fs_type` (String) fsType is the filesystem type of the volume that you want to mount.
 Tip: Ensure that the filesystem type is supported by the host operating system.
 Examples: 'ext4', 'xfs', 'ntfs'.
 Implicitly inferred to be 'ext4' if unspecified.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#rbd TODO: how do we prevent errors in the filesystem from compromising the machine
+More info: https://kubernetes.io/docs/concepts/storage/volumes#rbd
 - `keyring` (String) keyring is the path to key ring for RBDUser.
 Default is /etc/ceph/keyring.
 More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
 - `pool` (String) pool is the rados pool name.
 Default is rbd.
 More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it
 - `read_only` (Boolean) readOnly here will force the ReadOnly setting in VolumeMounts.
 Defaults to false.
 More info: https://examples.k8s.io/volumes/rbd/README.md#how-to-use-it